irrdnet/irrd/docs/admins/rpki.rst

 Where validation takes place
 ----------------------------
-* IRRd periodically reimports the ROA file, and then updates the validation status of all `route(6)` objects in the IRR database.
+* Every ``rpki.roa_import_timer``, IRRd reimports the ROA file, and then updates the validation status of all `route(6)` objects in the IRR database.
   This ensures that the status is correct when ROAs are added or removed.
 * For each NRTM update, the validation status is set using the current known ROAs, both on creations or changes.
-* Creation of objects in authoritative databases are checked against the ROAs, and rejected when they are invalid.
+* Creation of objects in authoritative databases is checked against the ROAs, and rejected when they are invalid.
 * Changes or deletions of RPKI-invalid object are permitted, but a warning will be issued to the user.
+* Objects from sources listed in ``rpki.validation_excluded_sources`` are always set to status unknown.
+* Database exports and NRTM streams always include all objects in the database, including RPKI invalid objects.

 .. note::
-    When RPKI-aware mode is enabled at the same time a new source is added, the objects for the new source may not have the correct RPKI status initially.
+    When RPKI-aware mode is enabled and **at the same time** a new source is added, the objects for the new source may not have the correct RPKI status initially.
 This happens because in the new source import process, no ROAs are visible, and to the periodic ROA update, the objects in the new source